RotherOSS/otobo-docker/README.md

 * `docker-compose/otobo-override-http.yml`
 * `docker-compose/otobp-override-https.yml`

 The file _.env_ is also relevant.
-This is the file that needs to be created by the user.
+This is the docker control file that needs to be created by the user.

 ### Relevant files in https://github.com/RotherOSS/otobo